hamlet-io/docs/docs/how-to/define/navigate-the-cmdb/account.md

 }
 ```

-The bare-bones configuration of our **account.json** file defines the usual Name and Id attributes for this Account-layer, and establishes this Account with the cloud provider it is intended for.
+The bare-bones configuration of our **account.json** file defines the usual Name and Id attributes required for layers, and establishes this Account with the cloud provider it is intended for.
 Our `acmedev01` Account is now setup to work with AWS.

-The `ProviderId` is the unique cloud account / subscription indentifier, so this value is going to be different for each provider.
+The `ProviderId` is the unique cloud account / subscription identifier, so this value is going to be different for each provider.
 AWS uses a 12-digit number for this.

 The `Seed` is defined here too, ensuring that it's value is known by all Products that deploy into this Account.
+The seed value is used when cloud resources need to be named with a globally unique identifier across the cloud provider.
+The Seed value ensures that there is always some randomness to the generated names.

-## settings.json
+## Settings

 ```bash
 hamlet @ ~/cmdb